ecoologic/fb_bot/README.md

 fb_bot
 ======

-a simple bot to push updates to facebook
+A simple bot to push updates to facebook.

+This is my first bot and it's a work in progress.